-LINE 8 - The federal income tax liability is the actual tax liability after being reduced for all credits except the alternative minimum tax credit.
+LINE 8 - Do not include any amounts paid under IRC Section 965.
+The federal income tax liability is the actual tax liability after being reduced for all credits except the alternative minimum tax credit.
 A corporation that files, or is included in a consolidated federal income tax return, must allocate a portion of the consolidated tax liability before determining the deductible portion.
 In its basic application, the method for allocating the consolidated tax is outlined here.
 A spread of each member in the consolidated group must be prepared as if each company filed as a separate company for federal income tax purposes.
 All loss companies should be eliminated in the spread.
 The tax for each company should be computed on a separate basis.
 All tax credits should be applied to the specific company to which they relate.
 A ratio of each company's separate company tax to the total tax for all companies computed on a separate company basis should be calculated.
 This ratio is then applied to the actual consolidated tax liability.
-Refer to LAC 61:1.1122 and 1123 for additional information for more complex situations.
+Refer to LAC 61:I.1122 and 1123 for additional information for more complex situations.

-LINE 9 - Under most circumstances, the alternative minimum tax is not deductible on the Louisiana return.
-The tax is deductible only to the extent that Louisiana tax is paid on income on which alternative minimum tax has been paid and no regular federal income tax will be paid.
-Refer to LAC 61:I.1122 for further explanation.
+LINE 9 - Under most circumstances, the base erosion minimum tax is not deductible on the Louisiana return.
+The tax is deductible only to the extent that Louisiana tax is paid on income on which base erosion minimum tax has been paid and no regular federal income tax will be paid.
+Refer to LAC 61:1.1122 for further explanation.